 The programme covers the study of Roman antiquity from the beginnings of the Republic to the humanist period.
 The emphasis is on the acquisition and consolidation of Latin language skills, as well as on the interpretation of literary documents.
 As the title of the programme indicates, work on literary texts is set in the broader context of Roman culture, while the study of language and culture proper goes hand in hand with that of the history of classical antiquity, archaeology, ancient philosophy and patristics.
 The programme concentrates essentially on teaching Latin language and culture, reading texts in the original Latin, and exercises and proseminars aimed at deepening students' knowledge of the Latin language and of philological techniques.

-The University of Fribourg specialises in classical studies and consequently special attention is paid to Latin culture and literature in Late Antiquity.
+The University of Fribourg specialises in classical studies and consequently special attention is paid to Latin culture and literature in Late Antiquity and, in collaboration with the Medieval Institute (Institut d'études médiévales/Mediävistisches Institut), on that of the Latin Middle Ages and the Renaissance.
 In partnership with the Institute of General and Comparative Literature (Institut de littérature générale et comparée/Institut für Allgemeine und Vergleichende Literaturwissenschaft), students also study the influence of literary forms and classical mythology on modern literature.
 In line with University of Fribourg's language policy, students of the Latin Studies have the possibility of taking their course in two languages (French and German).

 Learning outcomes and career openings